 Random House: Dakota Meyer's remarkable story of heroism in Afghanistan. (rewrite)

-Dennis Michael Burke is a writer and a political organizer associated with the passage of campaign finance laws and anti-gerrymandering initiatives.
+Dennis Michael Burke is a writer and political organizer.
+He helped organize the successful passage of the Clean Elections Law (public financing of campaigns) and the Citizens Independent Redistricting Commission (anti-gerrymandering reform), both in Arizona.
+He led grassroots campaigns for national campaign reform.
+In 1985 he developed the "I Voted" sticker program nationally to increase voter participation.
 He is not to be confused with Dennis K. Burke, the former U.S. Attorney for Arizona.